nuxt-modules/compile-markdown/README.md

 })
 ```

-## Usage

-Create your components or pages as Markdown:
+3. Create your components or pages as Markdown ✨

 ```bash
 components/